 Will my water district rates go up as a result of incorporation?

-Incorporation will not affect the price we pay for water.
-The water district (a special district) that provides water to Edgemont, and maintains Edgemont’s water-related infrastructure, will continue to supply our water at the same rates we were entitled to pay before incorporation.
+The short answer is: incorporation will not affect the price we pay for water.
+The water district, a special district under Town Law, supplies water to Edgemont and maintains Edgemont’s water-related infrastructure.
+It will continue to provide those services at the same charges in effect before incorporation.

-A special district is a geographic area within a town established to address specific needs of the property owners within that district, utilizing charges and, in some cases, user fees paid by taxpayers within the district to finance these services.
+A special district is a geographic area within a town established to address specific needs of the property owners within that district, utilizing fees and charges paid by users and taxpayers within the district to finance these services.
 A special district may constitute less than all of the property of the town as a whole and can include a combination of unincorporated areas and incorporated villages.

-Contrary to assertions in a recent Letter to the Editor in the Scarsdale Inquirer, the boundaries of the GCWD are not the same as the boundaries of unincorporated Greenburgh, and the GCWD provides water to all residents who live within the boundaries of the GCWD, NOT to all residents who live within unincorporated Greenburgh.
-In fact, chapter eight of the Town’s comprehensive plan contains a color-coded map of unincorporated Greenburgh showing the several water sources serving the unincorporated area.
+The boundaries of the GCWD are not the same as the boundaries of unincorporated Greenburgh, and the GCWD provides water to all residents who live within the boundaries of the GCWD, not to all residents who live within unincorporated Greenburgh.

 What happens to the water district when Edgemont incorporates?